freshgum-bubbles/ublacklist-dev/README.md

-# ublacklist-dev
+# freshgum's uBlacklist Collection

-uBlacklist lists to extrude spammy, developer-focused content from search results.
+A collection of personally-maintained, up-to-date [uBlacklist](https://iorate.github.io/ublacklist/docs) lists for removing certain types of content from search results.

 - [`rules_developer.txt`](./rules_developer.txt): a rule list specifically oriented towards reducing developer-focused spam, such as SEO forms designed to appear in